 - You must own the car

 - You only need to complete the logbook process one time every five years (or less)

 - Record all business trips AND all personal trips in your car logbook

 - Keep receipts for all expenses related to your car, including

 Once you complete your logbook, it is possible to calculate your business-use percentage.
 (That is the ratio, or percentage split, between between work and personal driving.)
 Then, you claim the business percentage of all expenses related to your car.

-Jeff travelled 1000 km in total during the 12-week logbook period.
-He travelled 850 km on work-related trips.
+Jeff traveled 1000 km in total during the 12-week logbook period.
+He traveled 850 km on work-related trips.

 - 850km divided by 1000km = 85%

 Jeff adds up the receipts for all of his car expenses for the year, which total $8,350.
 Then he multiplies that by 85%, his work-related percentage.

 Jeff can claim $7097.50 worth of deductions at the car expenses section of his tax return.